AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-sin.\"[^99] That it had this meaning in Greek usage, see Plato: \"For the natural or accidental evils of others no one gets angry, or admonishes, or teaches, or punishes (*kolazei*) them, but we pity those afflicted with such misfortune \* \* \* for if, O Socrates, if you will consider what is the design of punishing (*kolazein*) the wicked, this of itself will show you that men think virtue something that may be acquired; for no one punishes (*kolazei*) the wicked, looking to the past only simply for the wrong he has done --- that is, no one does this thing who does not act like a wild beast; desiring only revenge, without thought.
-Hence, he who seeks to punish (*kolazein*) with reason does not punish for the sake of the past wrong deed, \* \* \* but for the sake of the future, that neither the man himself who is punished may do wrong again, nor any other who has seen him chastised.
+sin.\"[^99] That it had this meaning in Greek usage, see Plato: \"For the natural or accidental evils of others no one gets angry, or admonishes, or teaches, or punishes (*kolazei*) them, but we pity those afflicted with such misfortune...for if, O Socrates, if you will consider what is the design of punishing (*kolazein*) the wicked, this of itself will show you that men think virtue something that may be acquired; for no one punishes (*kolazei*) the wicked, looking to the past only simply for the wrong he has done --- that is, no one does this thing who does not act like a wild beast; desiring only revenge, without thought.
+Hence, he who seeks to punish (*kolazein*) with reason does not punish for the sake of the past wrong deed...but for the sake of the future, that neither the man himself who is punished may do wrong again, nor any other who has seen him chastised.
 And he who entertains this thought must believe that virtue may be taught, and he punishes (*kolazei*) for the purpose of deterring from wickedness?\"[^100]

 So of the place of punishment (*Gehenna*) the Jews at the time of Christ